thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/minikube-cluster-setup.md

 ## Step 4.
 Logs, delete statefulsets and services

 In case of any issues, you can examine service logs for errors.
-For example to see ThingsBoard MQTT Broker node logs execute the following commands:
+For example to see TBMQ node logs execute the following commands:

 1) Get the list of the running tb-broker pods: